 4. Shredding Offsite

 If a company has their documents shredded offsite, they know that their documents are being disposed of properly, that is if they trust the company that is doing so.
-Though it is important for a company to instill trust in the professionals that are shredding their documents, it is much easier to do so if those documents are being shredded on-site.
+Though it is important for a company to instill trust in the professionals that are shredding their documents, it is much easier to do so if those documents are being shredded on-site using a mobile shred truck.
 By sending off documents to have them shredded offsite, there is always the possibility that the documents would not be destroyed of properly, or that the documents would not make it to the shredder at all.

 5. Legal Obligation